gvwilson/thirdbit/src/fiction/bear/index.md

 "Are you sure you want to do this?"

 "No."
-The troll hesitated,
-then sighed and took the hand Noxy offered and clambered up to sit beside her.
+The troll sighed, took the hand Noxy offered, and clambered up to sit beside her.
 He swallowed loudly as Cloak began to rise.

 "You're being very brave," Noxy told him.